-Imagine this: you’re going on your long awaited vacation to the Dominican Republic.
+You’re going on your long awaited vacation to the Dominican Republic.

 You’ve found the perfect spot, the perfect Dominican Republic beach.
 On the photos, it looks like a piece of heaven.

-You arrive at your destination, you unpack your bags and head to the beach.
+You arrive at your destination, you unpack your bags, and head to the beach.

 You’ll have to share your view with a gazillion other tourists.
 You’ll have to listen to their loud laughter, hear their obnoxious stories, watch them get drunk or, God forbid, play beach volleyball!

-What a nightmare…
+What a nightmare!

 All you want is a spot on one of the Dominican Republic beaches solely to yourself.
 A place to relax and enjoy the peace and quiet, while working on your tan or swimming in the turquoise waters.

 You hate the noise and presence of drunken vacationers around you, a company you never asked for.